opensafely-core/airlock/docs/how-tos/review-a-request.md

 private, visible only to other output checkers.
 In either case, comments are hidden from the researcher until the request is returned (or approved/released).

+Each comment will display its status (public or private), the date it was created, and the review turn in which it was created.
+Comments are displayed in reverse chronological order.

 ![Comments on submitted request](../screenshots/reviewed_request_comments.png)

 Comments that are created as private can be updated to public at a later stage.